 From the mid-nineteenth century, the object pronoun whom started its slow decline in use.

-But without it, and being replaced by who, it became much more challenging to avoid sentences ending in prepositions.
+But without it and being replaced by who, it became much more challenging to avoid sentences ending in prepositions.

-Had Hemmingway been writing today, For Whom the Bell Tolls may have changed into, Who The Bell Tolls For.
+Had Hemmingway been writing today, For Whom the Bell Tolls may have changed into Who The Bell Tolls For.

 Except for, to whom it may concern, it is a word that is in very rare use now.

-Forget whom, then forget the rule.
+Without whom, you can forget the rule.

 When to obey the rule